 Kitchen makeovers remain popular as homeowners strive to make their house a home that reflects their lifestyle.
 Updating things like your kitchen or bathroom can actually be a smart investment.
-This investment to improve aesthetics and organization of the heart of the home still hold reasonable resale value.
-This is not always the case with all remodeling.
+This investment to improve aesthetics and organization of the “heart of the home” still hold reasonable resale value.
+Which is not always the case with all remodeling.
 “People buying a house look first at kitchens and baths,” says Kermit Baker, director of the remodeling futures program at the Joint Center for Housing Studies at Harvard University.
 Kitchens and Baths can cost more to remodel, but they’re more likely to pay for themselves.
-If you are adding rooms, such as a family room or master suite it can tend to help with home sales.
+If you are adding rooms; a family room or a master suite this can tend to help with home sales.
 Bigger homes command higher prices.

 The best way to make sure your home improvement job goes smoothly is to make a clear plan.
-Plan ahead and lay out your budget.
-Have ideas ahead of time and then communicate with your contractor regularly from the estimate through the entire project.
-Contact Owings Brothers Contracting with any questions you may have regarding your kitchen remodel and enjoy touring our gallery of kitchens to help you make choices for your upcoming kitchen remodel.
+First, consider the budget for your remodel.
+Have ideas in advance and then communicate with your contractor regularly from the estimate through the entire project.
+Contact Owings Brothers Contracting with any questions you may have regarding your kitchen remodel and also enjoy touring our gallery of kitchens to help make choices for your upcoming kitchen remodel.